 Sure, you can email the photos from your computer to your phone, save them on your phone, and then upload through the Instagram app.
 But that’s pretty cumbersome and tedious.
 You can also use something like Hootsuite to schedule your Instagram posts, but their approach really only gets you halfway there and doesn’t bypass the need to use your phone to do the actual posting–it’s more like a reminder service.
 Buffer and Sendible tackle it basically the same way.

-But other options do exist that might work better for some Instagram users.
-Here are three of them.
+But other options do exist that might work better for some Instagram users, whether you’re using it for social media marketing or sharing photos privately with friends and family.

-Grambler takes a quite different approach.
+Gramblr takes a quite different approach.
 It’s more complicated, but it also offers a lot more features.
-There are versions for Mac and Windows.
+There are versions for Mac and Windows and is free for the basic functionality.

 There are two parts to it, an app that you install on your computer and a web service.
 They work together in getting your photos from your desktop to posting on Instagram.